cpp-script-lang/cpp-script-lang/CONTRIBUTING.md

+# Thank you for your interest in this project
 If you want to contribute to any of this organisation's project, read this file before.
 # Definitions
 UDI - User Defined Identifier (variable, constant, constexpr, function, type, procedure, static-initialised identifiers, etc.)